Trump, Saudi crown prince discuss Qatar, terror financing in call

-WASHINGTON U.S. President Donald Trump spoke with Saudi Arabia's new crown prince, Mohammed bin Salman, on Wednesday, congratulating him on his elevation and discussing security and economic issues, the White House said.
+WASHINGTON (Reuters) - U.S. President Donald Trump spoke with Saudi Arabia's new crown prince, Mohammed bin Salman, on Wednesday, congratulating him on his elevation and discussing security and economic issues, the White House said.

 "The two leaders discussed the priority of cutting off all support for terrorists and extremists, as well as how to resolve the ongoing dispute with Qatar.
 They discussed efforts to achieve a lasting peace between the Israelis and the Palestinians," the White House said in a statement after the call.